Svetos49/SoftUni-JavaScript/WordPress/SoftUni-Jobs/README.md

 # SoftUni Jobs project

-This is an example small WordPress project that we are building together with the students.
+This is an example of a small WordPress project.